MyTotalMix

 Two dosing paths

-Different rules for an adult, different for a neonate.
+Different limits for an adult, different for a preterm infant.

 Adults and older children (above age 12)

-A full range of mixtures: complete, partial, and immunomodulating.
-Dosing limits configurable per organization, with support for oncology and long-term therapies.
+Complete, partial, and immunomodulating.
+Set dose limits per organization.
+Support for oncology and long-term therapy.

 Neonates and younger children (below age 12)

-A separate form with stricter limits aligned with ESPGHAN guidelines.
-Accounts for gestational age, birth weight, days of life, and daily requirements - critical for preterm infants.
+A separate form with tighter ESPGHAN limits.
+Gestational age, birth weight, day of life, and daily requirement all count.
+For preterm infants that matters.

-• g/kg/d limits per ESPGHAN, configurable per organization
+• g/kg/day limits per ESPGHAN, editable per organization

 Workflow

-From the physician's decision to the bag - in four steps.
+From the physician's prescription to a finished bag

 1. 01